flintlib/arb/doc/source/fmprb.rst

 trying to approximate functions close to singularities might result in slow convergence, or failure to converge.

-**Warning**: some methods for transcendental functions and constants currently perform the error propagation in a non-rigorous way, due to the implementation being incomplete (in some cases, a rigorous error bound for the algorithm or function might not be known at all).
-This should be indicated in the documentation for each function.

 Types, macros and constants
 -------------------------------------------------------------------------------